YangLin404/lora_weather_station/Demo's/msf4j_elasticsearch_kibana/proximusEnco/README.md

 #### Step 6

-The next step is to setup the backend on your Server, the instruction can be found [here](services/msf4j/README.md).
+The next step is to setup the back-end on your Server, the instruction can be found [here](services/msf4j/README.md).

 #### Step 7